cooper/ferret/std/doc/Number.md

 $number.round
 ```

 Computed property.
-The nearest integer to the number.
+Nearest integer to the number.